Welcome to today's edition of the Rush 24-7 podcast.

 I think the Hillary appeal has always been somewhat about a mix of toughness and sympathy for her.

-The reason she's a U.S. Senator, the reason she's a candidate for president, the reason she may be a front runner is her husband messed around.
+Let's not forget, and I'll be brutal, the reason she's a U.S. Senator, the reason she's a candidate for president, the reason she may be a frontrunner is her husband messed around.

 We keep forgetting it.

-She didn't win there on her merit.
+She didn't win there on her marriage.

 She won because everybody felt, my God, this woman stood up under humiliation.